Justice Dept. names prosecutor to go after pandemic fraud

 A Secret Service spokesperson said Thursday that the agency did not have an updated number.

-At the DOJ, Chambers said he’ll prioritize prosecuting large criminal organizations that commit some of the most far-ranging fraud, many using identity theft, and target overseas actors who saw the U.S. government’s relief packages as an opportunity for personal gain.
+At the Justice Department, Chambers said he’ll prioritize prosecuting large criminal organizations that commit some of the most far-ranging fraud, many using identity theft, and target overseas actors who saw the U.S. government’s relief packages as an opportunity for personal gain.

 Biden wants Congress to provide more resources to prosecute egregious pandemic fraud and increase penalties.
 He plans to announce a new executive order on preventing identity theft in public benefits programs in the coming weeks.